 Ashin Nandamāla serves as a religious worker to promote and propagate the Buddha’s teaching, both in Myanmar and abroad.
 Since 2003 he yearly gives Abhidhamma-courses in Europe.

-In 1995, Ashin Nandamāla was conferred the title of the Senior Lecturer, “Aggamahā gantha vācaka paṇḍita” by the Government of Myanmar and in 2000 the title “Aggamahā paṇḍita”.
+In 1995, Ashin Nandamāla has conferred the title of the Senior Lecturer, “Aggamahā gantha vācaka paṇḍita” by the Government of Myanmar, and in 2000 the title “Aggamahā paṇḍita”.
 He wrote his ph.
 D.-thesis about Jainism in Buddhist literature.

 In 2003 he founded “Dhammavijjālaya – Centre for Buddhist Studies (CBS)” in Sagaing, connected to Mahāsubodhayon monastery.